kallaway/100-days-of-code/r1-html-log.md

 **R1D4 - December 9th, 2018**
 Today I didn't advance on freecodecamp because I decided to start working on my online CV, I've always wanted to make one and I think that it is coming along nicely.
 Found a way to add collapsible lists using CSS only.
 Here's the mockup? layout? how do you call this thing?
 Anyways, here's the link: https://mr2much.github.io/webdev/onlinecv/html/index

+**R1D5 - December 10th, 2018**
+Added a navbar to the CV to navigate between sections.
+Added anchors for correct positioning when navigation on the page using the navbar.
+Also discovered that the css file was not linking correctly to the published page and fixed it.